In This Article

 - Rest the chicken in an aromatic dry rub marinade at least 3-4 hours, preferably overnight in fridge.

 - Speaking of which, double check that all your spices/seasonings are fresh and haven’t lost their zing.

 - Be sure the oven is well preheated to 400F when ready to cook.
-Use the preheat time to let your chicken come to room temp.
+Use the preheat time to let your chicken come close to room temperature.
 Better results will happen if your chicken isn’t super cold.
 Roast the chicken in a single layer for even browning.